elykkyle/nasa-apod/README.md

 **Tech used:** HTML, Tailwind CSS, JavaScript

 A fun site I built that queries NASA's API for the Astronomy Picture of the Day.
 On load, the current day picture loads, and a date picker allows the user to choose any historical day they choose.
 Site is responsive using Tailwind CSS for styling.
+I also used the canvas API to generate a starfield background image.

 ## Lessons Learned